Shiba Inu dog breed

 About the Shiba Inu

-The Shiba Inu is a medium companion dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Shiba Inu is an excellent choice for first-time dog owners.
+The Shiba Inu is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Shiba Inu is best matched with experienced owners.
 Typically standing 13 to 17 inches tall at the shoulder and weighing 17 to 23 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Shiba Inu brings a distinct combination of traits that sets it apart.
 The Shiba Inu is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shiba Inu loves being close to its people and forms strong bonds with every member of the household.